DominicLandicho29/Spotify-Analysis/README.md

-# Analysis of Song Trends within Spotify #
+# Spotify Song Analysis #
 ## Selected Topic - Spotify Top Song Trends
 What makes a song a top hit on Spotify?
 In this analysis, our team aims to highlight trends in popular songs and determine if various song attributes such as: beats per minute, key, tempo, and can reliably predict a song's popularity.

 ## Questions We Want to Answer within Our Research
 * What makes a song popular?
-* What attributes (i.e. beats per minute, genre, key, tempo, danceability, etc.) can predict a song or artist's popularity?
+* Can various song attributes such as tempo, danceability, and key predict a song's popularity?
+If so, which variables have the lowest/highest impact on a song's popularity?
-* What beats per minute range appears at the top of the chats?

 ## Datasets